Skip to main content

 Are headphones safe for toddlers?

 Limited and supervised use of headphones is safe for toddlers.
-The safest are dedicated toddler headphones with volume limited under 75 dB.
+The safest are dedicated toddler headphones, volume-limited under 75 dB.
 And made from parts that can’t be swallowed by a curious kid.
-Though unsupervised use of adult headphones can be dangerous.
+However, unsupervised use of adult headphones can be dangerous.

 At what age can a toddler use headphones?

-The moment a toddler is interested in audio and can comfortably wear headphones.
-From 12 months on and older.
-But use should be time-limited and at lower volumes, especially for little kids.
-There’ll be plenty of time for them to discover modern technology later in life.
+The moment a toddler is interested in audio and can comfortably wear headphones is from 12 months and older.
+But it should be time-limited and at lower volumes.
+Keep the volume under 50% of max as a general guideline.

 Are noise cancelling headphones good for toddlers?

-Active noise cancelling headphones are the best way to reduce ambient noise on a plane flight.
-If you travel with your toddler often, you can protect their hearing.
-For listening at home, they’re not necessary.
+Active noise cancelling headphones are useful for reducing ambient noise on a flight.
+If you often travel with your toddler, you can protect their hearing.
+But for listening at home, they’re not necessary.

 Leave a comment